Find your next read...

 Jake Knapp (Author) Jake Knapp and John Zeratsky are writers and designers who help people make time for what matters at the office and in everyday life.
 They're the authors of the New York Times bestseller Sprint, and the creators of Time Dorks, a popular newsletter about experiments in time management.
 Jake spent ten years at Google and Google Ventures, where he created the Design Sprint process.
 He has since run more than 150 sprints with companies like Nest, Slack, 23andMe and Flatiron Health.
 He lives in San Francisco with his wife and sons.
 John Zeratsky (Author) John has written for The Wall Street Journal, TIME, Harvard Business Review, Wired, Fast Company and many more.
 For nearly fifteen years, he was a designer at technology companies including Google, YouTube and Google Ventures.
 Originally from Wisconsin, John and his wife now live aboard their sailboat Pineapple.

 Magdalena Zernicka-Goetz (Author) Magdalena Zernicka-Goetz moved to Cambridge 23 years ago from Poland, and is now a professor at the University of Cambridge, where she runs a laboratory and leads a team of 17 postdoctoral scientists and graduate students.
 She is also a Wellcome Trust Fellow and Visiting Professor at Caltech.
 She has published more than 120 papers, lectured all over the world and received numerous awards and honours.
 Her work on embryos won the people’s vote for scientific breakthrough of the year in Science magazine.
-Roger Highfield (Author) Roger Highfield is an author, broadcaster and director of external affairs at the Science Museum Group in London, Visiting Professor of Public Engagement at Oxford University and UCL, and a member of the Medical Research Council.
-He has popularised a broad sweep of research through his work for the Science Museum and his previous roles as editor of New Scientist and science editor of the Daily Telegraph, and has written or co-authored seven popular science books.
+Roger Highfield (Author) Roger Highfield is an author, journalist, broadcaster, and Science Director at the Science Museum Group.
+He is a member of the Medical Research Council and Visiting Professor of Public Engagement at the University of Oxford and University College London.
+Prior to his work at the Science Museum Group, he was the editor of New Scientist and the science editor of the Daily Telegraph.
+He has written or co-authored eight popular science books, and edited J. Craig Venter’s autobiography,A Life Decoded (Allen Lane/Viking, 2007), which was shortlisted for the Royal Society’s Science Book Prize.

 Qian Zhongshu (1910-1998) was a novelist, poet, man of letters and one of China's most outstanding scholars and was seen by many in his country as the last link in an unbroken chain of geniuses stretching back to Confucius.